 The markets for the Company's products are competitive and rapidly changing, and a number of companies offer products similar to the Company's products and target similar customers.
-The Company believes its ability to compete depends upon many factors within and outside its control, including the timely development and introduction of new products and product enhancements; product functionality, performance, price and reliability; customer service and support; sales and marketing efforts; and the introduction of new products and services by competitors.
+The Company believes its ability to compete, including the demand for the Company's products or the prices it can charge, depends upon many factors within and outside its control, including the timely development and introduction of new products and product enhancements; product functionality, performance, price and reliability; customer service and support; sales and marketing efforts; the introduction of new products and services by competitors; and changes in healthcare reimbursement policies.